-Lyman-alpha emitter or LAE are galaxy types that emits a continuous spectrum of hydrogen known as Lyman-alpha radiation.
+Lyman-alpha emitter or LAE are galaxy types that emit a continuous spectrum of hydrogen known as Lyman-alpha radiation.
 These galaxies, located in the far reaches of the universe, are young and have typically low mass (10^8 solar masses).

-Other characteristics include highest specific star formation rate that strongly suggests these galaxies are incredibly valuable to study the evolution of much older and evolved galaxies like our Milky Way itself.
+Other characteristics include the highest specific star formation rate that strongly suggests these galaxies are incredibly valuable to study the evolution of much older and evolved galaxies like our Milky Way itself.

 Low Activity Galaxies

 Ultra diffuse galaxies (UDG): UDGs are extremely-low density galaxies found in different galaxy clusters.
 Most of the Ultra diffuse galaxies are about the same size as the Milky Way but have as low as 1% of its visible star count.
-UDGs are largely inhabited by older stars due to the lack of star forming gas.
+UDGs are largely inhabited by older stars due to the lack of star-forming gas.

 Low-surface-brightness galaxy: These types of galaxies are mostly dwarf, and most of their matter is in gaseous hydrogen form rather than stars.
 They are extremely faint due to the lack of star formation.